Squiggle/react-demo-countdown/README.md

 Import this component `import Countdown from './Countdown';`

+_note: if you are seeing type errors, you may need to install the typings for React: `npm install --save-dev @types/react`_

 ### Component state

 We'll make this component count down from 5 seconds to zero.

 Give the component some state:

-Import reactive extensions (using `npm install --save rxjs` if necessary):
+Import reactive extensions (using `npm install --save rxjs` if necessary - and `npm install --save-dev @types/rxjs` for the typings):

 ```
 import * as Rx from 'rxjs';